lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 Note: this does **NOT** change the SketchUp language.
 It may even support a language not supported by SketchUp.

-## 6. Run OpenCutList from Dev Project Folder
+## 6. Use OpenCutList from the Source Folder

 ### Prerequisite